ThirdRevelation7/gui_pswrd_mgr_proj/README.md

 # Updates
 * Now saves information to a data.json file instead of .txt.
-* Search feature, that allows you to search saved entries and auto copys password to clipboard.
+* Search feature, that allows you to search saved entries and auto copies password to clipboard.